 Read the Label Carefully

 The ingredient list can tell you a lot about the quality of peanut butter.
-Ideally, the ingredient list should only include peanuts and salt.
-Avoid peanut butters that contain added sugars, hydrogenated oils, or artificial flavors.
+Even so, ideally, the ingredient list should only include peanuts and salt.
+On the flip side, avoid peanut butters that contain added sugars, hydrogenated oils, or artificial flavors.
 These additives can detract from the nutritional value and overall flavor of the product.

 Pay attention to the sodium content as well.
 Some brands add a significant amount of salt, which can be a concern for individuals watching their sodium intake.
 Opt for low-sodium or unsalted varieties to control the amount of sodium in your diet.